tinyhoot/SubnauticaRandomiser/ReadMe-Documentation.txt

 directory and open the file config.json.

 These settings are meant for advanced users, and changing them may greatly impact your experience.
-Extreme values may even softlock you.
+Extreme values may even softlock you, or cause the randomiser to get stuck trying to figure out a valid path.
 Proceed with caution.

 | iDepthSearchTime | 0 - 45 |
 --Default: 15